Louie Burrell

-Louise H. "Louie" Burrell (née Luker 1873 – 1971) was an English-born artist who also lived in Canada and the United States.
+Louisa Harriet "Louie" Burrell (née Luker 1873 – 1971) was an English-born artist who also lived in Canada and the United States.

 Biography

 The daughter of William and Ada Luker, both artists, Burrell was born in London and studied at the South Kensington Art School.
 Her parents put her to work as an art teacher before she had completed her training there.
 She earned a scholarship to the Bushey School of Art, where she studied with Hubert von Herkomer.
 Some of her miniatures were accepted for display at the Royal Academy of Arts.
 She left England for Cape Town where she married Philip Burrell.
 Burell returned to England for the birth of her daughter; unfortunately, her husband suffered a heart attack while boarding a ship to rejoin them.